“The simplest things… Feeding Hay”

 Moral of story: make every effort on the farm to remove the twine from the bales you feed.
 The plastic residue can be deadly for your animals if they ingest the products, as well as getting wrapped around both animal and human feet and machinery blades or equipment for a longtime to come.
 Keep your feeding areas and pastures clean from the plastic residues!

-Feel free to visit your local Franklin County Cooperative Extension Office at 103 South Bickett Blvd., Louisburg, NC.
+Feel free to visit your local N.C.
+Cooperative Extension of Franklin County office at 103 South Bickett Blvd., Louisburg, NC.
 You can reach us at 919-496-3344.
 To stay up-to-date on events and activities, don’t forget to visit us on Facebook.